-- Press the dough into a wax-paper or saran-lined square baking pan.
+- Press the dough into a parchment paper-lined (or wax or saran) square baking pan.
 Spend some time thoroughly pressing it in to the pan to ensure a bar that holds together well.

 - Place in the fridge for at least 1 hour.